Elbow Ligament Tears (UCL and Others) – Restoring Stability, Strength, and Function

 With proper care and rehabilitation, most patients recover full stability and strength.
 For athletes, surgical reconstruction often allows safe return to throwing sports.

-Prevention tips:
+Prevention strategies:

 Ongoing maintenance exercises can help prevent re-injury and prolong joint health.